WICG/navigation-api/README.md

 }
 ```

-### Using `navigate` handlers plus non-history APIs
+### Using `navigate` handlers

-Many cases which use `history.pushState()` today can be replaced with `location.href`, or just deleted, when using `appHistory`.
+Many cases which use `history.pushState()` today can just be deleted when using `appHistory`.
 This is because if you have a listener for the `navigate` event on `appHistory`, that listener can use `event.respondWith()` to transform navigations that would normally be new-document navigations into same-document navigations.
 So for example, instead of

 ```html
 <a href="/about">About us</a>